RhetTbull/exif2findertags/README.md

 - [X] --overwrite-fc to overwrite existing Finder comments
 - [X] Add template system for specifying tag and comment formats (port from [osxphotos](https://github.com/RhetTbull/osxphotos))
 - [X] --dry-run
+- [ ] --xattr-template for adding arbitrary extended attributes in addition to tags and comments

 # Contributing